 In this case, mind you, Scirocco is a self-hating villain who sees this as his only chance for redemption.
 Since it's a villain arc, we never find out what actual heroes would think of this.

 A similar case within City of Heroes could be the case of Malaise, an insane supervillain who projected his thoughts onto others in the form of intense illusions.
 He was eventually subdued by the psychic superheroine Sister Psyche, who 'healed' his mind and had him serve as her sidekick while maintaining a Mind Link with him.
 Of particular, suspicious note however: when the Mind Link was broken, Malaise quickly reverted.
-And, in any case, he has recently turned evil anyway, joining a conspiracy to depower/kill as many of the most powerful heroes as possible, with a personal interest in Sister Psyche.
+And, in any case, he has turned evil anyway, joining a conspiracy to depower/kill as many of the most powerful heroes as possible, with a personal interest in Sister Psyche.

 Homing Boulders: The Trope Namer.
 The success of a ranged attack is determined before or just as the attack animation begins, resulting in misses that always travel in straight lines, and hits that chase their targets down and pass unimpeded through solid objects in order to reach them.